tfulton/paypal-jsv4-postman/README.md

         locale: 'en_US',
  ```

-More details on REST API Apps and the Client ID location in the [developer.paypal.com](https://developer.paypal.com) console can be found [here](README-RestApp.md).
+More details on REST API Apps and the Client ID location in the [developer.paypal.com](https://developer.paypal.com) console can be found [here](./PPRestApp.md).

 ## Setup and Configure Postman Collection ##

 ### Import the Postman Collection ###
 Launch Postman.
-Once in the application, you can "import" a new collection of API calls to use for the purposes of our example.
+Once in the application, you can "import" a new collection of API calls for our example.
 Specifically:

 1. Click the import button in the upper left of the Postman application.
 1. Once the import modal comes up, select the "Import File >> Choose Files" option and select the file in this project [postman-paypal-rest-basic-collection.json](postman-paypal-rest-basic-collection.json)